Skip to main content

 The Codes contain wide anti-avoidance provisions, requiring all firms to ensure that variable pay is not paid through vehicles or using methods that facilitate avoidance of the Codes.
 One example of a device that is viewed as a breach of the Codes is the practice of effectively awarding staff an immediate bonus by giving them non-recourse loans pledged against share/share equivalent awards which are still subject to retention or deferral.

-Sanctions which are available to the UK Regulators for breach of the Codes include: private warnings (which may include restricting how a firm structures its variable pay in the future); fines; public censure; and ultimately, variation or cancellation of a firm’s authorisation.
+Sanctions which are available to the UK Regulators for breach of the Codes include private warnings (which may include restricting how a firm structures its variable pay in the future), fines, public censure and, ultimately, variation or cancellation of a firm’s authorisation.

-How can we help?
+How we can help

 Related items